anfperez/code-assessment-web/blog.md

 ### 3/31/2018

 So I began learning more about React-Redux.
 I have to say, I am more familiar with regular React, so learning more about Redux quickly was important for me to understand this task.
 Today I took a long look at the reducers/ folder as a way for me to understand how exactly Redux works.

+Later...

+Read a lot more about the principles of Redux.
+Can't say I understand perfectly, but I think I can grasp the core principles by now...I think!
+Well, you can't really understand something until you practice, so let me get going.

 ## Third task